robharman/Ansible-Rancher/README.md

 ## Other Requirements
 - Three nodes.
-- VM needs to have two NICs (`eth0` and `eth1`)
+- VM needs to have two NICs (`eth0`)
-- VM needs to have a second hard drive, or comment out the relevant section in `roles/kubernetes/common/tasks/main.yml`
+- VM needs to have a second hard drive.
 - Ingress certificate and private key must be saved in `roles/kubernetes/rancher/files` as `rancher-ingress.crt` and `rancher-ingress.key`.
-- If your cert was issued by an internal CA other than a root CA, you need to uncomment the relevant lines in `roles/kubernettes/rancher/tasks/main.yml`.
-You'll need to save the full Cert chain saved in `roles/kubernetes/rancher/files` as `cacerts.crt` in DER format.